A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 If you’re wondering about how and why we went from fully-free Social Emotional Learning (SEL) content to our current pricing approach, you’re in the right place.
 We believe this switch could be one of the most important strategic moves we make on this mission to reweave social, emotional, academic, and global learning.

-Before we begin, I think it’s really important to note that this journey didn’t start with some magical idea.
+Before we begin this better world sustainability story, I think it’s really important to note that this journey didn’t start with some magical idea.
 Often we hear people share thoughts like “Wow, what an amazing idea this was!
 How did you come up with it?”

 There was never an a-ha moment.
 This mission and product and vision, just like the evolution of our pricing, has been a constant exploration and evolution for more than a decade.
 In many ways, more like two decades.

 The only magic a-ha moment that really happened was a realization in college (after being told this throughout childhood, when I’d try to decide my own way of doing things) that actually listening and learning alongside educators and students is the key to making this mission happen.
 It’s a WE thing.
 Building a better world relies on WE.